 Headless Shopify involves these parts functioning independently, communicating through APIs (Application Programmer Interfaces).
 This setup enables rapid and flexible updates, as changes to the front-end don’t affect the back-end and vice versa.

-For instance, when a customer makes a purchase in a headless Shopify store, APIs immediately update the back-end data, including credit card info, purchase history, and inventory.
+For instance, when a customer makes a purchase in a headless Shopify e-commerce, APIs immediately update the back-end data, including credit card info, purchase history, and inventory.

 Turning your Shopify store headless lets you maintain Shopify’s robust back-end capabilities while using a different, more customizable front-end.
 This ensures a consistent, efficient shopping experience for your customers.